ChilliCream/graphql-platform/website/src/docs/hotchocolate/api-reference/filtering.md

 inputDesc.Filter(x => x.Name).AllowEqual().Description("This is the name")
 ```

 Let's look at an example.
-Imagine you want to define a custom set of filters for `DateTime`.
+Imagine you want to define a custom set of filters for `TimeStamp`.
 Instead of all comparable operations, you only want to have _GreaterThanOrEquals_ and _LowerThanOrEquals_ and they should be named `from` and `to`

 ```graphql
 {